 Born in the Brazilian Amazon, Marina Silva spent her childhood making rubber, hunting and fishing to help her father support their large family.
-At 16 illness brought her to the city.
+At the age of 16, illness brought her to the city.
 Although she had been illiterate, she soon earned a university degree.
 She went on to found the independent trade union movement with rubber tapper leader Chico Mendes in the state of Acre.

 The major mobilizing tactic of the rubber tapping unions, the empates became famous as an example of grassroots resistance to wholesale environmental destruction.
 Silva led and participated in dozens of these demonstrations which resulted in the protection of both thousands of hectares of tropical forest and the livelihoods of hundreds of rubber tapping families.
 This movement also led to the idea of establishing sustainable extractive reserves in the rainforest.
 Undaunted by Mendes' assassination in 1988, Silva continued to push for their creation.